ravendb/docs/version_2/docs/client-api/basic-operations/saving-new-document.markdown

 {CODE saving_document_3@ClientApi\BasicOperations\SavingNewDocument.cs /}

 This will instruct RavenDB to use identity id generation strategy for all the entities that this document store manages.

+###Overriding default ID generation

+To override default document key generation algorithms, we added `RegisterIdConvention` and `RegisterAsyncIdConvention` methods to `DocumentConvention` where you can include your own indentifier generation logic.

+{CODE saving_new_document_8@ClientApi\BasicOperations\SavingNewDocument.cs /}

+Consider a `User` class:

+{CODE saving_new_document_1@ClientApi\BasicOperations\SavingNewDocument.cs /}

+To generate a custom Id with `users/` prefix combined with `Name` of the user you need to do as follows:

+{CODE saving_new_document_2@ClientApi\BasicOperations\SavingNewDocument.cs /}

+or if you want to register your convention for async operations then:

+{CODE saving_new_document_3@ClientApi\BasicOperations\SavingNewDocument.cs /}

+{NOTE Note that spectrum of identifier generation abilities is very wide, because `DatabaseCommands` object is passed into an indentifier convention function and can be used for advanced calculation techniques. /}

+{CODE saving_new_document_4@ClientApi\BasicOperations\SavingNewDocument.cs /}

+Above code will store new entity in the database with `users/jdoe` as a key and below code will store user using async operation with `users/jcarter` key:

+{CODE saving_new_document_5@ClientApi\BasicOperations\SavingNewDocument.cs /}

+####Inheritance

+Registered conventions are inheritance-aware, so all types that can be assigned from registered type will fall into that convention according to inheritance-hierarchy tree

+If we will create a new class `PrivilegedUser` that will derive from our `User` class

+{CODE saving_new_document_5@ClientApi\BasicOperations\SavingNewDocument.cs /}

+then if we will add convention for `User`, both our types will use our custom convention

+{CODE saving_new_document_6@ClientApi\BasicOperations\SavingNewDocument.cs /}

+If we register two conventions, one for `User` and second for `PrivilegedUser` then they will be picked for their specific types.

+{CODE saving_new_document_7@ClientApi\BasicOperations\SavingNewDocument.cs /}